rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 ## What is Log-Density?

-Log-density, or the log-likelihood of a sample under a generative model, often serves as a proxy for how "typical" or "in-distribution" a sample is.
-Since diffusion models are likelihood-based models <d-cite key="song2021maximum,kingma2024understanding"></d-cite>, they aim to assign high likelihood to training data and, by extension, low likelihood to out-of-distribution (OOD) data.
+Diffusion models are likelihood-based models <d-cite key="song2021maximum,kingma2024understanding"></d-cite>, and as such, they aim to assign high likelihood to training data and, by extension, low likelihood to out-of-distribution (OOD) data.
 Intuitively, one might think that log-density is a reliable measure of whether a sample lies in or out of the data distribution.

 However, prior research <d-cite key="choi2018waic,nalisnick2018deep,nalisnick2019detecting,ben2024d"></d-cite> has shown that generative models can sometimes assign higher likelihoods to OOD data than to in-distribution data.
 In <d-cite key="karczewski2025diffusion"></d-cite>, we show that diffusion models are no different.
 In fact, we push this analysis further by exploring the highest-density regions of diffusion models.